-Where can you find a lively culture scene, an interactive history park, and the nationally known “Big Ugly?”
+Where can you find a lively cultural scene, an interactive history park, and the nationally known “Big Ugly?”
 Nowhere else but Hamilton County, Indiana.
 Located just north of Indianapolis is where your family can escape to one of Indiana’s closely kept charming destinations.
 Located along the Monon Trail, our journey around Hamilton County, Indiana, began in the city of Carmel.
 Where there is a smile on every face and hospitality is a way of life.
 Here is some inspiration as you begin to plan your itinerary to this family friendly oasis.
 We can’t express enough thanks to Visit Hamilton County for hosting us during our visit.
 As always opinions and reviews are my own.

 Know Before You Go

-Throughout the district there are seventeen life-sized sculptures beckoning for you to come find them.
+Throughout the Carmel Arts District, there are seventeen life-sized sculptures beckoning for you to come to find them.
 These sculptures portray realism in the sense that everyone can relate to them.
 The journey to find all seventeen will have you discovering many of the darling little nooks and crannies of this small town.

 Another extraordinary experience is taking the 1859 Balloon Voyage.
 This unique adventure will leave you suspended 370 feet in the air under a helium balloon.
 The gondola allows riders the opportunity to walk around to capture breathtaking views at all angles, once you’ve reached your flying altitude.
 We took our 15-month-old daughter, and there were passengers even younger than her on board.
 The experience lasts roughly fifteen minutes.
 Take into consideration that there is an extra cost to ride the balloon and ensure the balloon is flying that day, as weather can prohibit flight.